philipturner/molecular-renderer/Documentation/tests.md

 ---

 Make the entire thing parameterizable and scalable.
 Then, work on two variations with world volume proportional to atom count.
 One is for 150M atoms, the other is for 500M atoms.
-The cost of per-dense-voxel operations during BVH construction starts to become non-negligible here.
+The cost of per-dense-voxel operations during the BVH update starts to become non-negligible here.

 | Chip            | RAM    | Theoretical Max Atoms | Target Variation |
 | --------------- | -----: | --------------------: | ---------------: |